-Students lose their off-campus status when they go on leave of absence or field study and must reapply during the semester prior to their return to fullenrollment status.
-Continuously enrolled students may need to reapply each spring and slots will be given according to the needs of the college for the upcoming academic year.
+Students on leave of absence, exchange, or field study and must resubmit a housing-preference form or an off-campus request during the semester prior to their return to full-enrollment status.
+Even if previously living off campus, they do not automatically retain permission to do so.
+Continuously enrolled students need to reapply for off-campus housing each spring and slots will be given according to the needs of the college for the upcoming academic year.
 For emergency purposes, all off-campus students are required to provide the college with their current local address and telephone number each semester.
 This information is made available to Hampshire staff and faculty.